reposense/RepoSense/docs/ug/usingReports.md

 ## Code panel
 <img src="../images/code-panel.png" alt="code panel" width="468">

 The `Code panel` allows users to see the code attributed to a specific author.
-Click on the `</>` icon beside the name of the author in the `Chart panel` to display the `Code panel` on the right.
+Click on the `</>` icon beside the author's name in the `Chart panel` to display the `Code panel` on the right.
-* The Code panel shows the files that contain author's contributions, sorted by the number of lines written.
+* The Code panel shows the files that contain the author's contributions, sorted by the number of lines written.
 * Select the radio button to enable one of the following 2 filters.
 Note that only 1 of the 2 filters is active at any time.
     * Type file path glob in glob filter to include files matching the glob expression.
     * Select the checkboxes to include files of preferred file extensions.
     The number right beside the file extension shows the total number of lines written by the author in such file extension files.
 In contrast, the number inside the parenthesis indicates the number of non-blank lines written by the author.
 * Clicking the file title toggles the file content.
-* Clicking the first icon beside the file title opens the history view of the file on github.
+* Clicking the first icon beside the file title opens the history view of the file on GitHub.
-* Clicking the second icon beside the file title opens the blame view of the file on github.
+* Clicking the second icon beside the file title opens the blame view of the file on GitHub.
 * Code attributed to the author is highlighted in green.
-* Non-trivial code segments that are not written by the selected author are hidden by default, but you can toggle them by clicking on the %%:fas-plus-circle:%% icon.
+* Non-trivial code segments that the selected author does not write are hidden by default, but you can toggle them by clicking on the icon.

 <!-- ==================================================================================================== -->